Thank you, a member of our team will be in touch shortly.

-The Noise Action Plan (NAP) is a set of specific actions that will be implemented by LBA® over the next five years to manage the effects of noise arising from aircraft departing from and arriving at the airport, in order to minimise any adverse impact from aircraft operations on our neighbours wherever practicable.
+The Noise Action Plan brings together all our noise management activities into one living document.
+The document includes specific actions that will be implemented by LBA® to manage the effects of noise arising from airport activities, in order to minimise, as far as practicable, any adverse impact on the local communities surrounding the airport.

 The Noise Action Plan is a legal requirement under the Environmental Noise Directive (END) (2002/49/EC), relating to the assessment and management of environmental noise.
 The END was transposed into English law by the Environmental Noise (England) Regulations 2006 (as amended).